WWE SmackDown vs. Raw 2007: Match gameplay

-THQ said they would bring a more realistic fighting experience with a new analog control grappling system, enabling the player to throw their opponent anywhere they want, in contrast to previous preset animations.
+The game presents a realistic fighting experience with a new analog control grappling system, enabling the player to throw and pick up their opponent anywhere they want, in contrast to previous preset animations.
 In the new system, grappling moves are now affected by analog control, in contrast to the button-based system from preceding games.
 Much like the previous game, one can also move around the ring by analog control instead of using the D-pad.
 An option to switch to the previous control layout is also possible.
 The chain reversal system has also been improved and now involves grapples as well as strikes.

 The Category 1 and Category 2 movesets are determined by weight-class now, so lighter wrestlers have access to martial arts or luchador move-sets, while heavier wrestlers have access to more power moves.
 In addition, a wrestler can only lift up or hurt with certain strikes, wrestlers one weight class heavier than them or less.

-The game features several arenas that WWE held events at in 2005 and 2006.There are also arenas based on each WWE television show.
+The game features several arenas that WWE held events at in 2005 and 2006.
+There are also arenas based on each WWE television show.

 A lot more interactivity in the arenas is also present such as fighting within the crowd.
 Signs and objects from the crowd can be used to beat down the opponent.
 One major feature is the inclusion of environmental "hotspots" such as the ring ropes, steel steps and scaffolding which players can interact with.
 The PlayStation 2 version however has a restriction on crowd fighting and interaction for specific match types.

 The graphics have also improved with each superstar consisting of 20,000 polygons for the Xbox 360 compared to the total of 5,000 from the PlayStation 2 version of the previous game.
 Sweat from the wrestlers has now been included in the Xbox 360 version of the game.
 The game's audio system has been overhauled and features new sound effects in Dolby 5.1 as well as the inclusion of new crowd chants and grunting from the wrestlers.